Unbabel/devops-coding-challenge/containers/README.md

 #### MVP (minimum viable product)
 * This is non scalable simple local solution to test the code execution.
-* To scale the workers we just need to add more builds
+* To scale workers we just need to add more builds
   * Define that on compose
   * Create builds with different ports since we are running local